TerraJRiley/job_search/README.md

 ## Craigslist
 Luckily the code written for the google search was eaily able to be used as an easy way to start searching craigslist.
 As such, I ditched my attempt at using a craigslist wrapper that I found ineffecient and went purely with Selenium.
 This time I will also be mimicking code I wrote for another selenium script that obtained data from each link in a list and the pages those links connected to.

+### Success!
+I've managed to obtain an initial scraping of the craigslist data and started to organize it in a pandas dataframe.

 ## Future Tasks
- - Collect the data.
  - Clean the data.
  - Do EDA on the data.
  - Ensure I'm finding what I want to be looking for.
  - Try more search terms. (google "other terms for data scientist jobs" or something similar.)
  - Model for the jobs that we would actually be interested in.
     - Optomize such that we have more false positives than false negatives.

+### Bonus Stuff:
 - Unsupervised and then supervised modeling for different kinds of jobs.
  - Taylor our cover letter(s) & resume to each of those classes.
  - Put in code to respond to those jobs semi-automatically.